 Measure Description Number of prescription days' supply for naltrexone for treatment of OUD among individuals enrolled in Medicaid aged 18-64.
 Background The population for this measure requires evidence (i.e., a diagnosis) of an OUD in the measurement period or in the past 12 months.
 This measure helps to establish Medicaid service utilization and costs associated with the Communities That HEAL (CTH) intervention.
 Use of MOUD may be impacted by the CTH intervention.
 The medications that make up MOUD have different unit costs.
 Data Sources Administrative Medicaid claims data Kentucky: Kentucky Cabinet for Health and Family Services, Department for Medicaid Services Massachusetts: Massachusetts Executive Office of Health and Human Services New York: New York State Department of Health, Office of Health Insurance Programs Ohio: Ohio Department of Medicaid Measurement Periods Month, calendar year (2019 only), HCS evaluation period (July 1, 2021- June 30, 2022), and comparison years before and after the evaluation period (July 1-June 30) Population Medicaid enrollees who were aged 18-64 years at some point during the measurement period who were not dual eligible (for Medicaid and Medicare) during the first month of the measurement period, and had an ICD-10-CM Diagnosis Code of F11.1X or F11.2X ("opioid abuse" or "opioid dependence") in the measurement period OR in the 12 months prior.
+Operational Definition 1.
+Across all individuals in the population, count the number of prescription days supplied that are opioid related oral naltrexone fills.
+For National

-NDCs were included in the measure.
-NDCs were updated quarterly to the HCS team using the Medi-Span Electronic Drug File (MED-File) for active and inactive products (Wolter Kluwer, 2020). v y v2 2.
-All days supplied for a prescription fill should be attributed to the mor and year of the prescription fill date.
+Drug Codes (NDCs), please see Appendix C for a description of how NDCs were included in the measure.
+NDCs were updated quarterly by the HCS team using the Medi-Span Electronic Drug File (MED-File) v2 for active and inactive products (Wolter Kluwer, 2020).
+2. All days supplied for a prescription fill should be attributed to the month and year of the prescription fill date.
 This rule applies even when the days supplied extend over multiple months or years.
 Days supplied should be counted as the number of days covered.
-For example, if a prescription is for 30 units but 2 per day, days supplied is 15. th Community Attribution: Identify HCS communities by location of residence.
+For example, if a prescription is for 30 units but 2 per day, days supplied is 15.
+Community Attribution: Identify HCS communities by location of residence.
 Use the most recent residence record from the measurement period to determine the HCS community.
-Stratifications For calendar year 2019, evaluation period (July 1, 2021-June 30, 2022), comparison years (July 1-June 30). and Age: 18-34, 35-54, 55-64 years, as of first day of measurement period Sex: Male, female Race/Ethnicity: Hispanic; non-Hispanic White; non-Hispanic Black; non-Hispanic Other; missing Limitations Days' supply is an inexact measure of days covered.
+Stratifications For calendar year 2019, evaluation period (July 1, 2021-June 30, 2022), and comparison years (July 1-June 30).
+Age: 18-34, 35-54, 55-64 years, as of first day of measurement period Sex: Male, female Race/Ethnicity: Hispanic; non-Hispanic White; non-Hispanic Black; non-Hispanic Other; missing Limitations Days' supply is an inexact measure of days covered.
 For example, an individual may have two different prescriptions to get the appropriate dosage.
-The measure would count days' supply across both prescription effect overcounting days' supply. s, in
+The measure would count days' supply across both prescriptions, in effect overcounting days' supply.
+Resources Wolters Kluwer.
+(2020).
+Medi-Span Electronic Drug File (MED-File) v2.